Algorithmic-Personalization/server/DEVELOPMENT.md

    inner join pg_enum e on t.oid = e.enumtypid
    inner join pg_catalog.pg_namespace n ON n.oid = t.typnamespace;
 ```

+The database can now be accessed through the API in an easy manner, which is described after the database structure.

 ## Database structure